bergesinstitute/graf-method/book-1-unit-1.md

 # Homework

-Memorize the conjugations for ser and estar and all the vocabulary presented in ths unit.
+Memorize the conjugations for *ser* and *estar* and all the vocabulary presented in the unit.